Etai Pinkas: Personal life

 In 2005, Pinkas married his partner Yoav Arad, the Chairperson of the Board of the "Hoshen" organization at the time.
 Their marriage was a part of a public campaign to compel the state of Israel to recognize same-sex marriages.
 Their marriage was performed in Canada, the only country at that time which granted same-sex marriages to foreign citizens.
-Their request to have the marriage registered by the Interior Ministry was denied.
-However, in the end of 2006, the Supreme Court of Israel ruled the couple was, entitled to register their marriage in the Population Registry.
-In 2010, Pinkas and his husband filed a precedential plea to the Israeli Supreme Court, asking it to obligate the Israeli Health Ministry to provide them surrogacy health services—the same services that all married couples in Israel are entitled to As a result of the plea to the Supreme Court, the Israeli Health Ministry has assembled a professional committee and in 2012 the committee published its recommendation to initiate a law reform that will allow gay couples to have children with surrogate women.
+Their request to have the marriage registered by the Interior Ministry was denied; however, at the end of 2006, the Supreme Court of Israel ruled the couple was, entitled to register their marriage in the Population Registry.
+In 2010, Pinkas and his husband filed a precedential plea to the Israeli Supreme Court, asking it to obligate the Israeli Health Ministry to provide them surrogacy health services—the same services that all married couples in Israel are entitled to.
+As a result of the plea to the Supreme Court, the Israeli Health Ministry has assembled a professional committee, and in 2012 the committee published its recommendation to initiate a law reform that will allow gay couples to have children with surrogate women.
 The plea awaits a final decision by the president of the supreme court.

 In September 2010, the couple had twin girls, born via surrogacy in India.
 In 2014, their third daughter was born via surrogacy in Thailand.
-Pinkas' mother, Shosh Pinkas, wrote an innovative Children book named – "Gal and Noa's dadys", describing the birth of children into same-sex couples, through the personal family story of Etai and Yoav.
+Pinkas' mother, Shosh Pinkas, wrote an innovative children's book named – "Gal and Noa's dadys", describing the birth of children into same-sex couples, through the personal family story of Etai and Yoav.
 The book was translated into English.

 Awards

 As chairman of the board for the Dan Region Association of Towns for Environmental Issues & Sewage, Haaretz magazine TheMarker named Pinkas one of the "100 most influential people in Israel" in its September 2006 issue.
 Under the category "Those Who Influence the Environment", TheMarker explained: "For more than two years, Pinkas has been head of one of the prominent public infrastructure bodies in Israel.
-In this period he has promoted many projects that had been stalled for years: beginning to build the continental Sludge Treatment Factory of the Dan Region Association of Towns for Environmental Issues & Sewage and halting its emission into the Mediterranean Sea; progress toward establishing an Israel Sewage Expressway, progress on a sewage pipeline, upgrading the sewage infrastructures throughout The Gush Dan region, and adding new local authorities as clients to the company as Yehud, Beit Dagan, Lod etc."
+In this period, he has promoted many projects that had been stalled for years: beginning to build the continental Sludge Treatment Factory of the Dan Region Association of Towns for Environmental Issues & Sewage and halting its emission into the Mediterranean Sea; progress toward establishing an Israel Sewage Expressway, progress on a sewage pipeline, upgrading the sewage infrastructures throughout The Gush Dan region, and adding new local authorities as clients to the company as Yehud, Beit Dagan, Lod etc."

 In June 2008, Pinkas was awarded the highest accolade in Israel's environmental community—the "Green Globe"—for his work as chairperson of the Dan Region Association of Towns in transforming the association into a 100% recyclable organization.
 The "Green Globes" recognize the most significant pro-environmental advancement in Israel each year.

 In June 2015, Pinkas was awarded a life-time achievement award by the Israeli LGBT association.